ChapelR/custom-macros-for-sugarcube-2/readme.md

 * selector: a valid jQuery/CSS selector.  if omitted, defaults to the document element

 **Explanation**:
 Allows you to simulate any event on any element.
-This macro is useful for triggering events you may not otherwise have access to.
+This macro is useful for triggering events you may not otherwise have easy access to.

 **Examples**:
 ```